Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Related Work

-\textbf{Benchmarks of Visual Mathematical Reasoning. }Recently, multi-modal large language models, particularly large vision-language models, have demonstrated exceptional capabilities in visual-language reasoning tasks~\cite{allaway2022penguins,chen2023pali,yang2023dawn,team2023gemini}.
-A bunch of benchmarks~\cite{lin2014microsoft,antol2015vqa,hudson2019gqa,marino2019ok,mobasher2022parsvqa} have been introduced to assess the visual reasoning capabilities of multi-modal large language models across various modalities including abstract scenes, geometric diagrams, graphics, and charts~\cite{lu2021inter,chen2021geoqa,chen2022unigeo,masry2022chartqa,kazemi2023geomverse}.
-To integrate various math-related visual reasoning tasks, \cite{lu2023mathvista} collect multiple datasets to construct an integrated benchmark, MathVista, designed to evaluate mathematical reasoning in visual contexts.
-Currently, research on visually-based mathematical reasoning remains at a relatively preliminary stage, particularly with regard to the problem-solving capabilities of open-source MLLMs, which exhibit rudimentary problem-solving performance (see our experimental results in Section~\ref{main results}).
-Our benchmark focuses on the universality of tasks and robustness of question formulation within visual contexts, offering a comprehensive evaluation and testing platform for the research community.
+\textbf{Benchmarks of Visual Mathematical Reasoning. }Recently, multi-modal large language models have demonstrated outstanding capabilities in visual-language reasoning tasks~\citep{allaway2022penguins,chen2023pali,yang2023dawn,team2023gemini}.
+Several benchmarks~\citep{lin2014microsoft,antol2015vqa,hudson2019gqa,marino2019ok,mobasher2022parsvqa} have been introduced to assess the visual reasoning capabilities of multi-modal large language models across various modalities including abstract scenes, geometric diagrams, graphics, and charts~\citep{lu2021inter,chen2021geoqa,chen2022unigeo,masry2022chartqa,kazemi2023geomverse}.
+To integrate various math visual reasoning tasks, \cite{lu2023mathvista} propose MathVista by collecting multiple datasets.
+Currently, research on visual mathematical reasoning remains at a preliminary stage, Our benchmark focuses on the universality of tasks and robustness of question formulation within visual contexts, offering a comprehensive evaluation and testing platform for the research community.